jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 proteomics using mass-spectrometry [@doi:10.1038/nbt.1592].
-The advantage of label-free techniques is that they can provide information over thousands of molecules, while label-dependent techniques offer highly specific information for a few molecules.
-Especially spatial information can often only be achieved using label-dependent techniques, such as fluorescence microscopy [@doi:10.1038/nmeth817].
+The advantage of label-free techniques is that they can provide information over thousands of molecules, while label-dependent techniques offer highly specific information for a few molecules. in particular, spatial information is primarily achieved using label-dependent techniques, such as fluorescence microscopy [@doi:10.1038/nmeth817].

 Cryo-electron microscopy (cryo-EM) has the potential to directly visualize the